Hindu philosophy: Advaita

 Advaita literally means "not two, sole, unity".
 It is a sub-school of Vedanta, and asserts spiritual and universal non-dualism.
 Its metaphysics is a form of absolute monism, that is all ultimate reality is interconnected oneness.
 This is the oldest and most widely acknowledged Vedantic school.
 The foundational texts of this school are the Brahma Sutras and the early Upanishads from the 1st millennium BCE.
 Its first great consolidator was the 8th century scholar Adi Shankara, who continued the line of thought of the Upanishadic teachers, and that of his teacher's teacher Gaudapada.
 He wrote extensive commentaries on the major Vedantic scriptures and is celebrated as one of the major Hindu philosophers from whose doctrines the main currents of modern Indian thought are derived.

 According to this school of Vedanta, all reality is Brahman, and there exists nothing whatsoever which is not Brahman.
 Its metaphysics includes the concept of māyā and ātman.
 Māyā connotes "that which exists, but is constantly changing and thus is spiritually unreal".
 The empirical reality is considered as always changing and therefore "transitory, incomplete, misleading and not what it appears to be".
 The concept of ātman is of one Atman, with the light of Atman reflected within each person as jivatman.
 Advaita Vedantins assert that ātman is same as Brahman, and this Brahman is reflected within each human being and all life, all living beings are spiritually interconnected, and there is oneness in all of existence.
 They hold that dualities and misunderstanding of māyā as the spiritual reality that matters is caused by ignorance, and are the cause of sorrow, suffering.
 Jīvanmukti (liberation during life) can be achieved through Self-knowledge, the understanding that ātman within is same as ātman in another person and all of Brahman – the eternal, unchanging, entirety of cosmic principles and true reality.

+Some believe that Shankara is a "closet Buddhist," suggesting as evidence his positions that selfhood is illusory and an experience of it disappears after one attains enlightenment.
+However, Shankara does believe that there is an enduring reality that is ultimately real.
+He specifically rejects Buddhist propositions in his commentary on Brahma Sutras 2.2.18, 2.2.19, 2.2.20, 2.2.25, among others.